§ Trust Spanning Protocol (TSP) Specification

 § A Shorthand Notation

-For brevity and ease of presentation, we introduct a shorthand notation for nested messages, and indirectly the relationship in which these messages are communicated, as follows.
+For brevity and ease of presentation, we introduce a shorthand notation for nested messages, and indirectly the relationship in which these messages are communicated, as follows.

 This is only a simplication in notation.
-All message fields remain the same as defined in the previous sections, including the generation of ciphertext and signature fields.
+All message fields remain the same as defined in the previous sections, including the control fields and the generation of ciphertext and signature fields.

 [VID_sndr_out, VID_rcvr_out, [VID_sndr_in, VID_rcvr_in, Payload_in]] = {